Last updated on March 12th, 2018 at 01:25 pm

 Drizzle the glaze over the cake, cut into slices and serve.

-The applesauce could be replaced with vegetable oil or even coconut oil, if preferred.
+The applesauce could be replaced with vegetable oil, butter, or even coconut oil, if preferred.

 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.